Nightjar LogoSign in

 Packaged Dry Goods (Boxes, Bags, Pouches)

 Opaque, flat-surfaced packaging with predictable light behavior.
 No transparency, no liquid, no organic textures to simulate.
-These are the easiest products for AI to handle, and the results are essentially indistinguishable from traditional studio photography.
+These are the easiest products for AI to handle, and the results can be production-ready for listing pages and marketplace tiles.

 Cereal boxes, snack bags, coffee pouches, granola bar boxes, tea packaging.
-Upload a single product photo, select a composition for your white-background listing images, and generate.
-For lifestyle shots on kitchen counters or pantry shelves, Photography Styles apply a consistent aesthetic across the full line.
+Upload a single product photo, pick a Composition (Nightjar saves framing, angle, and product placement as a reusable arrangement called a Composition) for your white-background listing images, and generate.
+For lifestyle shots on kitchen counters or pantry shelves, a Photography Style (a reusable Nightjar ingredient that controls camera feel, lighting, mood, and color) keeps the look consistent across the full line.

 Canned Beverages and Foods (Aluminum, Steel)